Kansas City Union Station: Notable events

 In April 2015 and 2017, the reality TV show American Ninja Warrior was filmed at Union Station.

 The 2023 NFL draft was held in front of, and partially inside, Union Station in April 2023.

 2024 parade shooting

 On February 14, 2024, a mass shooting occurred in front of Union Station immediately after the Super Bowl LVIII victory parade and rally honoring the Kansas City Chiefs.
 One person was killed and 22 others were injured.

 Amtrak

 The station is served by four Amtrak trains daily.
-The Missouri River Runner has round trip service to Gateway Transportation Center in St. Louis.
+The Missouri River Runner has one round trip service to Gateway Transportation Center in St. Louis in the morning.
+The Missouri River Runner/Lincoln Service train departs to Chicago Union Station in the afternoon where it shares the same track between St. Louis and Chicago with the Lincoln Service train.
 The Southwest Chief departs for Chicago Union Station in the morning and for Los Angeles Union Station late evening.

 Of the twelve Missouri stations served by Amtrak, Kansas City was the second busiest in the 2015 fiscal year, boarding or disembarking an average 421 passengers daily.